 In Europe, the Group concentrates its presence on markets where it enjoys leading positions with critical mass.
-Outside France, one third of our workforce and more than two thirds of our earnings before tax is generated there.
-This applies in particular to some of the Group's major locations such as the Czech Republic, the United Kingdom, Italy, Germany, Russia and Luxembourg, which have the highest tax contributions after France.

-Overall, the Group posted a tax contribution of €1,132 million in this geographical area.
+Outside France, one third of our workforce and half of our earnings before tax is generated there.
+This applies in particular to some of the Group's major locations such as the Czech Republic, the United Kingdom, Italy, Germany or Romania, which have the highest tax contributions after France.
+Overall, the Group posted an amount of taxes due of €1,472 million in this geographical area.